danielegiulianini/qu-bft/README.md

 ### Library

-To showcase the Q/U library APIs, in the following how to build up a fault-scalable and fault-tolerant service providing a remote counter exposing these methods is shown:
+To showcase the Q/U library APIs, in the following how to build up a fault-scalable and fault-tolerant service, providing a remote counter exposing these methods, is shown:

 1. Value: get the current value of the distributed counter
 1. Increment: increase the d. counter value by one
 1. Decrement: decrease the d. counter value by one
 1. Reset: reset the d. counter to the initial value zero

-This remote counter data abstraction is presented here for demonstration purpose, but it has been already implemented in the repo so reuse it if actually needed.
+This remote counter abstraction is presented here for demonstration purpose, but it has been already implemented in the repo so reuse it if actually needed.

 #### Replicated State Machine (RSM) Operations definition

 As Q/U follows an SMR approach, the first step to build up a service is to declare the operations of the RSM.
-Queries ( which does not modify the object state) must extend Query, while updates, Update.
+Queries (which does not modify the object state) must extend Query, while updates, Update.
-It's possible to reuse here some ready-made abstractions and utilities available on [Operations](...).
+It's possible to reuse here some ready-made abstractions and utilities available on [Operations](qu-core/src/main/scala/qu/model/Operations.scala).

 ```scala
 object Value extends QueryReturningObject[Int]